LINGAP/Baskests/README.md

 - Make sure you have the [Android environment setup](https://ionicframework.com/docs/installation/android).
 - Run `ionic cordova prepare android` to ensure that a native version of the project exists if it doesn't already.
-- Run `ionic cordova run android --build` to deploy the app to a device
+- Run `ionic cordova run android --build` to deploy the app to a device.

 ###### iOS